-Name of Facility: La Cygne Generating Station (La Cygne)

-Name of Operator: Evergy Metro, Inc (Evergy)

-Operator Mailing Address: 25166 East 2200 Road, La Cygne, KS 66040 station that contains one or more coal-fired units that produce fly ash, economizer ash, bottom ash and gypsum.
-CCRs are managed in a landfill and previously in three CCR impoundments including the Bottom Ash Impoundment (closed), Upper AQC Impoundment (in closure) and Lower AQC Impoundment (in closure).
+Name of Facility: La Cygne Generating Station (La Cygne) Name of Operator: Evergy Metro, Inc (Evergy) Operator Mailing Address: 25166 East 2200 Road, La Cygne, KS 66040 Location: Approximately seven miles northwest of La Cygne, Kansas.
+Facility Description: The La Cygne Generating Station is a coal-fired electric generating station that contains two coal-fired units that produce fly ash, bottom ash and gypsum.
+Historically, CCRs have been managed in three CCR impoundments including the Bottom Ash Impoundment, Upper AQC Impoundment and Lower AQC Impoundment and one CCR Landfill.
+The facility no longer uses any of these impoundments for management of CCRs.
 Fly ash is collected and pneumatically conveyed to silos where it is off-loaded for beneficial use or transported via truck to the landfill.
-Economizer ash is collected in a silo then trucked to the landfill.
-Bottom ash (slag) is handled though a submerged flight conveyor to paved stack-out areas where it is loaded into trucks for beneficial use or transported to the landfill for storage or disposal.
+Unit 1 bottom ash (slag) is handled though a submerged flight conveyor to paved stack-out areas where it is loaded into trucks for beneficial use or transported to the landfill for storage or disposal.
+Unit 2 bottom ash was sluiced to the Bottom Ash Impoundment until the end of June 2017 (when all bottom ash sluicing ceased) where it was dredged, dewatered, loaded into trucks then transported to the landfill for storage or disposal.
 Gypsum from both units is conveyed via conveyor and radial stacker to a concrete-contained stack-out area where it is loaded into trucks and transported to the landfill.
-The CCR units are permitted under Kansas Department of Health and Environment (KDHE), Bureau of Waste Management